 Your divorce settlement was based on your residency within a particular state.
 Moving out of state does not change the laws to which you must abide.
 When you move, you have to take legal action to make sure your change in situation affects your previous plan.
 I will help you understand how Texas state family law affects you, and explain your options to you in language you can understand.

 Free Consultation ▪ Credit Cards Accepted ▪ Payment Plans Available

 Having lived in North Texas, I wholeheartedly support a move to this fine area of the country.
-With over 30 years of legal experience in Texas, I can help you understand how your move will affect your child custody and support plan.
+With nearly four decades of legal family law experience in Texas, I can help you understand how your move will affect your child custody and support plan.
 Contact me at my Galveston or Hurst, Texas, law offices today for a free initial consultation.
 Please call 817-576-1023.